 What is Depth of Field in Photography?

-- Depth of field or focus range is the distance between the closest and farthest objects in an image, both of which are in focus.
+Depth of field is defined as the distance between the closest and furthest objects within a composition, both of which are in focus.

-- All objects between these closest and farthest objects are also in focus
+All objects between the closest and furthest objects are also in focus.

-The following examples show small or shallow depth of field vs large or deep depth of field, in photography.
+The following examples show small or shallow depth of field vs large or deep depth of field.

-The first image was photographed at f/5.6 & the second image at f/16.
+The first photo was taken at f/5.6 and the second was captured at f/16.